 Qudratullah Shahab passed away on 24th July 1986 at the age of 69.
-His shrine located in sector H-8 Graveyard of Islamabad.
+His shrine is located in sector H-8 Graveyard of Islamabad.

-Qudratullah Shahab books (Literary works)
+Qudratullah Shahab Books (Literary works)

 In 1959, Qudratullah Shahab formed Pakistan Writers Guild.
 He was elected the first president of this Guild.
 He wrote many articles in English and Urdu newspapers.

 Qudratullah Shahab Books list is no longer, but he gained fame from his biography ‘Shahab Nama.’
 Shahab compiled his biography on the saying of Ibne Insha.
 The complete book was published after his death in 1986.

 The list of Qudratullah Books is mentioned below.

 It is the autobiography of Qudratullah Shahab, and we can put it at the top of Qudratullah Shah Books.
 This book describes his life, experience, and problems in our government system.

 In the last paragraph, he explained his views about Sufism and religion.
 You can download this book from The Library Pk.

 Nafsanay is another masterpiece in Qudratullah Shahab Books.
 This book is a collection of short stories.
 These stories are related to the issues in Pakistan.
 You can download or read this book online by clicking its title.